codex-storage/codex-spec/specs/marketplace.md

 ## Validator Role

-In a blockchain, it is impossible to act on events that **do not happen** since every action results from a transaction.
+In a blockchain, a contract cannot change its state without a transaction and gas initiating the state change.
 Therefore, our smart contract requires an external trigger to periodically check and confirm that a storage proof has been delivered by the SP.
 This is where the validator role is essential.

-The validator role is fulfilled by nodes that verify whether SPs have submitted the required storage proofs.
+The validator role is fulfilled by nodes that help to verify that SPs have submitted the required storage proofs.

 It is the smart contract that checks if the proof requested from an SP has been delivered.
-The validator's job is to trigger this check on the smart contract for SPs "observed" by the validator.
-To incentivize validators, they receive a reward each time they help identify a missing proof from an SP.
+The validator only triggers the decision-making function in the smart contract.
+To incentivize validators, they receive a reward each time they correctly mark a proof as missing.

-Each time a validator observes the `SlotFilled` event, it adds the slot reported in the `SlotFilled` event to its list of watched slots.
-Then, at the end of each period, a validator has up to `config.proofs.timeout` seconds (a configuration parameter retrievable with `getConfig()`) to request proof validation from the smart contract for each slot in its list.
+Each time a validator observes the `SlotFilled` event, it SHOULD add the slot reported in the `SlotFilled` event to the validator's list of watched slots.
+Then, after the end of each period, a validator has up to `config.proofs.timeout` seconds (a configuration parameter retrievable with `getConfig()`) to validate all the slots.
 If a slot lacks the required proof, the validator SHOULD call the `markProofAsMissing(slotId, period)` function on the smart contract.
-After confirming the missing proof for the slot with ID `slotId` in the given `period`, the `markProofAsMissing(slotId, period)` function will reward the validator.
+This function validates the correctness of the claim, and if right, will send a reward to the validator.

 If validating all the slots observed by the validator is not feasible within the specified `timeout`, the validator MAY choose to validate only a subset of the observed slots.